 We’re focusing on the eating aspect of going vegan here, but veganism is thought of as an entire lifestyle.
-Many people apply its principles beyond food, steering clear of clothes, makeup, personal care items, medication, and even entertainment options that exploit animals or use animal products.
+Many people apply its principles beyond food, steering clear of clothes, makeup, personal care items, medications, and entertainment options that exploit animals or use animal products.

-Oh, we should also note that a vegan diet is not automatically a low-carb or low-fat diet.
-It’s about cutting the meat here, not the macros.
+We should also note that a vegan diet is not automatically a low carb or low fat diet.
+It’s about cutting the meat, not the macros.

 - Veggies.
 In case the “veg” part of “vegan” didn’t make that clear.